betagouv/deliverable/README.md

 Just [download your OS standalone binary from the latest release](https://github.com/betagouv/deliverable/releases).

-Or if you prefer to use this repo, you can just run it via `yarn start`.
+Or if you prefer to clone this repo, you can just run it via `yarn && yarn start`.

 ## Demo